 Each autumn, a river of raptors flows south across North America — hawks, eagles, falcons and vultures by day, and owls by night.
 Raptors from as far north as the Canadian Arctic and Greenland, heading as far south as Bolivia and Chile, pass through coastal Maine each autumn, one tributary in this great avian flood.

 Join some of the top raptor biologists in the country for an immersion in this riveting phenomenon.
-We'll visit a variety of mainland habitats including Clarry Hill, a staffed hawkwatch on a high, windswept blueberry barrens with views to the ocean to the south and east, and the summit of Mt.
-Washington a hundred miles to the west, as broad-winged hawks, ospreys, bald eagles and American kestrels pass.
-We’ll spend two days and a night on scenic Monhegan Island far out in Muscongus Bay, where peregrine falcons, merlins and accipiters are the common migrants.
-(And where we’ll also find superb birding for hordes of passerines and seabirds.)
+We'll visit several mainland sites with a history of providing good hawk-watching, including Great Salt Bay Reserve and one or more locations in the Camden Hills.
+(The heaviest hawk migration depends on windy weather, so keep your fingers crossed for a strong cold front.)
+We'll also make an overnight trip to scenic Monhegan Island far out in Muscongus Bay, where peregrine falcons, merlins and accipiters are the common migrants, and where we usually find hordes of passerines and seabirds.
 At night, we’ll open mist nets to lure migrating owls for banding.
 In between field trips, participants will learn about the mechanics of raptor migration, the fine points of raptor ID, and hear first-hand from experts doing the research about ground-breaking techniques for tracking raptors across thousands of miles of migration.

 Prices: The prices listed below are per person and include meals, housing, instruction and all boat trips.
 Participants must arrange transportation to and from the Audubon dock in Bremen at the start and end of the session (see directions page).
 Check with your local Audubon chapter or bird club for scholarship opportunities.

 Includes one overnight on Monhegan Island

 $1890 Standard Room: shared room (2 twin beds), shared bathroom